leslie-alldridge/slackbot-motivation/README.md

 ## Quotes to add after proofreading

-Stay happy, stay humble!

-The seeds of destruction lie in the roots of comparison

-What is uncomfortable now, will become comfortable later.

-Define your normal

-Success isn’t found at the destination, But rather in the journey

-Great things have never come from the comfort zone

-The past doesn’t determine the future

-Every day may not be good, but there is good in every day

 If you want something you’ve never had, you must do something you’ve never done

 Comparison is the destruction of joy